edumoritz/entry-control/README.md

 <p align="center">
   <a href="#-project">Project</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#-technologies">Technologies</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
-  <a href="#-layout">Layout</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#-backend">Backend</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#-license">License</a>
 </p>

 ## 💻  Project

-This app is an entrance and exit control based on a gym, the student needs to reserve the time that is available on the current day and to reserve a new time it is necessary to check_out the previous one.
+This is a backend of tests of control of entry and exit of any establishment, with many test cases in jest, it is possible to make the reservation, make the check-in and the checkout.

 ## 👾  Technologies